The Privatization of Care. The Case of Nursing Homes. (Armstrong, P. et al.) New York: Routledge., 2019.

 2015 “The Border between Intimacy and Anonymity in Innocuous Action: The Greeting as a Social Form.”
 Journal of Classical Sociology.
 16(1): 69-83.

-Deborah Brock (Editor) Re-Making Normal: Governing the Social in Neoliberal Times University of British Columbia Press, forthcoming, 2019.
+Brock, Deborah, (Ed) (2019) Governing the Social in Neoliberal Times.
+Vancouver: University of British Columbia Press, 2019.

 “Sexual Regulation” Nancy Naples, ed., Wiley-Blackwell Encyclopedia of Gender-Sexuality Studies Wiley-Blackwell, 2015.